 - Students can modify their writings in any way within the allocated time during the contest, until they click the ‘SUBMIT’ button or the time expires, whichever is earlier.
 Once a contest is submitted or if the time runs out, no writings (type-ins) can be changed.

 - Contestants may use blank paper sheets, pens and pencils for scratch work.
 Contestants must not use books, handwritten or electronic notes, websites, phones, smart watches, or any other form of external help – in person, or by messaging/emails/etc.

 - An essay submitted will not be returned under any circumstances.
-NSF shall reserve the right to publish the essay, name, school and photo of any participant in any manner it deems fit.
+NorthSouth Foundation shall reserve the right to publish the essay, name, school and photo of any participant in any manner it deems fit.

 - Guidelines for judging criteria: Junior Intermediate Senior